Superman II (1980) - Review

 The best thing about this movie is Christopher Reeve.
 The second best thing about this movie is Terence Stamp.
 While Reeve adds the genuine charm needed to make you like the boyscout superhero, Stamp adds the dramatic flair of a villain, which is, frankly, more suitable to stage-acting, but I like it here.
 It's unhinged and crazy, but Stamp as Zod is just fun.
 Zod as a character is nothing special; he's just another supervillain who wants to rule things and thinks he's a god.
 The thing that's great about him is entirely how Stamp makes him.
 Even though he thinks himself a military genius and all-powerful, he shows no signs of military strategy and he's fooled quite easily, but I'll be damned if I don't love it when he yells out "Kneel before Zod!"
 There's a reason that has become a quote over the years that is still used in comics and video games about the character.

 And that's where the praise ends.
 Aside from the moments where Stamp is allowed to ham it up and yell out "Zod!" as though he were saying hello, goodbye, or aloha, the rest of the movie is not much fun.
-Since the origin story is out of the way, to fill the time, our focus is pointed more towards the relationship between Superman and Lois Lane.
+Since the origin story is out of the way, to fill the time, our focus is pointed more toward the relationship between Superman and Lois Lane.

 mpc-hc64-2016-06-12-15-38-11-82-1038x576.jpg

 Lois develops a very probable conspiracy theory that Clark Kent is Superman based on how she can draw Clark's outfit over Superman's image in the newspaper.
 Genius!
 Soon, in her brilliance, she starts coming up with dangerous methods of trying to get him to relinquish his secret identity.
 She goes so far as to jump out the window of a skyscraper, because, if Clark is Superman, he'll save her.
 What an intelligent woman!
-The moron unfortunately lives, due to Superman's discrete use of his powers, but gives up on her theory momentarily.
+The moron, unfortunately, lives, due to Superman's discrete use of his powers, but gives up on her theory momentarily.

 mpc-hc64-2016-06-12-15-29-52-88-1038x576.jpg

 Then, for some reason that isn't ever really explained, he gets out of bed after the sex to go talk to Marlon Brando, who still got top billing over him in the credits, even though he's in this movie for less than 10 minutes.
 For no apparent reason, other than love(?), Superman wants to have his powers removed so he can become human.
 I don't recall any conversation that led to this decision and it's never explained beyond simply "being in love"—like he couldn't do that and be Superman.
-It's not like he's protecting Lois by doing becoming human and using his secret identity, because later on Lex Luthor flat-out calls her Superman's girlfriend, so everyone knows she's a good target already.
+It's not like he's protecting Lois by becoming human and using his secret identity, because later on Lex Luthor flat-out calls her Superman's girlfriend, so everyone knows she's a good target already.
 What's worse, the talking head of his Krypton dad tells him "There's no going back," but then there is because he has to get his powers back to stand a chance against the villains.
 I'm not really sure what they were trying to accomplish with the power removal thing.
 It's a stupid plot point that is forced into the movie to give him something up his sleeve for when he faces Zod and his lieutenants.

 mpc-hc64-2016-06-12-15-35-41-23-1038x576.jpg